kpagacz/elv/README.md

 the below list and moving to the next one if it did not find the token already.

+1. Set it in the configuration using the CLI:

+    ```console
+    elv config set aoc.token 01234567890123456789abcdefghi
+    ```

 1. Passed as an argument to `elv` with the `-t` parameter:

     ```console